valevo/AlgorithmicAestheticsPresentation/presentation.md

  - aim of this section: we'll be looking at aesthetics from a computer science perspective which means translating it into mathematical concepts (don't worry, you won't see any formulas)

- - it is doubtable whether human aesthetics can be fully captured by mathematics at all; <br>
+ - it is doubtful whether human aesthetics can be fully captured by mathematics at all; <br>
    so, at least for the moment, no approach can fully cover the nature of what humans find aesthetically valuable; <br>
    on a related note, aesthetics likely has strong subjective aspects, so there likely isn't a unified/objective theory that works for any human and any context